drzwave/etm_zwave/README.md

 - J-Trace 20 pin connector pinout: ![J-Trace Pinout](./pics/jtrace-pinout.png)
     - 0.05" (1.27mm) spacing
 - Connect the DUT to the J-Trace and ensure the Target Power is green
+    - Note that the 20 pin debug cable should be as short as possible - ideally just 2-3"
+    - If you get LTRACE invalid frame errors on the trace, the signal quality across the ribbon cable is probably not good.
+    - Try lowering the clock speed, adjusting the timing in JTrace and that all ground pins are connected.

 ## Software